DanielDFY/Huffman/README.md

 * **GUI**

   This project uses Javafx framework to construct the GUI.
-The detailed instructions can be find in [User Manual](./User Manual.md).
+The detailed instructions can be find in [UserManual](./UserManual.md).
 When user create a task, a new thread will be created and the number of runnning tasks and the information of the latest task will be displayed on the panel.